robson-koji/django_excel_csv/README.md

 * pip install git+https://gitlab.com/bv_fapesp/django_excel_csv#egg=django_excel_csv

 **Template**
-* mdYou have to copy the template to a directory in your Django project.
+* You have to copy the template to a directory in your Django project.

 ## Before you use